coq/coq/doc/sphinx/proof-engine/proof-handling.rst

    This command cancels the effect of the last command.
 Thus, it backtracks one step.

-.. cmdv:: Undo @num
+.. cmdv:: Undo @natural

-   Repeats Undo :token:`num` times.
+   Repeats Undo :token:`natural` times.

 .. cmdv:: Restart
    :name: Restart